-In this article we address the rarely discussed, yet crucial, issue of connecting the information needs of plan recognition to management of sensors.
-We have previously presented a framework for this purpose and in this article we give details of an implementation and provide some results.
+We address the rarely discussed, yet crucial, issue of connecting the information needs of plan recognition to management of sensors.
+We have previously presented a framework for this purpose and here we give details of an implementation and provide some results.
 In our implementation both plan recognition, sensor management and the functions that connect them utilize the a priori knowledge stored in a Dynamic Bayesian Network.

-1. Introduction
+1 Introduction

-We consider the data fusion process to be a component of an enclosing system, (described in e.g. [1]), a decision support system.
+We consider a data fusion process [1] to be a component of an enclosing system, e.g. a decision support system.
+Its purpose is to exploit information provided by disparate sources.

-In a series of previous articles we addressed the data fusion issue of plan recognition [2].
+In a series of previous articles (incl.
+[2]) we addressed the data fusion issue of plan recognition (PIR) [3, 4] using a Dynamic Bayesian Network (DBN).
 Inference of plans may facilitate predictive situation awareness for decision-makers in a decision support system.
-The performance of the plan recognition process is heavily dependent on the observations it receives.
+However, the performance of the PIR process is heavily dependent on the observations it receives.

-Recently, our focus has expanded to include also the aspect of information acquisition to support the plan recognition process with the essential information it needs for its operation.
-Our motive for this expanded focus is that effective measurements of environments are rarely accessible for passive sensors (save for controlled industrial environments).
-A second motive is that purposeful control of sensors promises to yield more relevant information that will increase the performance of the plan recognition process.
-In [3], we introduced a framework for connecting the high-level information need of plan recognition to information acquisition.
-The work in this article extends the efforts in [3].
-Here we further discuss the details of our "bridge" between plan recognition and sensor management and present some results from a prototype implementation.
+Recently, our focus has expanded to include also the aspect of information acquisition [5] to improve the PIR.
+One motive for this expanded focus is that effective measurements of environments are rarely accessible for passive sensors (save for controlled industrial environments).
+A second motive is that purposeful control of sensors promises to yield more relevant information that will increase the performance of the PIR process.

+In [6], we introduced a framework for connecting the high-level information need of PIR to information acquisition in an automatic manner.
+The framework addresses emerging needs for multiple objectives and multiple sensors.
+Those issues have not been studied previously.
+Here, we extend the efforts in [6] by further discussing the details of our "bridge" between PIR and sensor management and present some results from a prototype implementation.

-For selection of related efforts in the literature see references in [3].
+For a selection of related efforts in the literature see references in [6].

-2. High-level information need and sensor management
+2 High-level information need and sensor management